firecow/swarm-app/README.md

 ## Getting deployment errors tools could have found?
 `cowswarm validate` will exit with errors on every configuration mistake.

+## Confused looking at the yaml?
+`cowswarm.yml` is very explicit, no more optionals, no more short syntax.

+cowswarm config isn't docker-compose or docker stack, but it does borrow the good parts.

 ## Duplicated yaml across multiple project?
 Extends from external source is here to help.
 ```yml